-❖ Note: This position differs from the previous NCDOR position, however, it is believed that the current position is correct and is the most equitable.
-This places the beef cattle operations on an equal footing with other enterprises that require a number of years before they can produce the required three years of income for PUV classification, such as vineyards, apple orchards, and peach orchards.
+- The assessor should deny the request for PUV.
+The property has not produced any final crop or product and therefore has not produced any income. - This example differs from the apple orchard example where the product is grown and consumed.
+In that case, the product has actually been harvested and could have been sold rather than used in an on-site process.
+In our beef cattle example, the cattle are not yet ready to either be sold or used on site. - This position places the beef cattle operations on an equal footing with other enterprises that require a number of years before they can produce the required three years of income for PUV classification, such as vineyards, apple orchards, and peach orchards.